HenKlei/geodesic-shooting/README.md

 ```

 ## Examples
 Three examples are provided.
 A one-dimensional example, a circle translation, and morphing a circle to a square.
-An example is shown at the top of this README.

 The examples can be executed in the examples folder with:
 ```